 Christine Mary Dunford, with Lookingglass, leads the group of novice performers in very simple improv games.

-One "of the basic tenants of improv that [is] perfect for working with people with dementia [is] the concept of yes," Dunford says.
-"So fundamental to all our work is that whatever answer someone comes up with, the rest of us are going to be able to work with it."
+One "of the basic tenets of improv that [is] perfect for working with people with dementia [is] the concept of yes," Dunford says.
+"So, fundamental to all our work is that whatever answer someone comes up with, the rest of us are going to be able to work with it."

 Researchers don't expect these games to stop or slow the progress of Alzheimer's disease, but they are investigating whether engaging the creative abilities of these early-stage patients improves their lives.